prmuwanga/my-ecornell-portfolio/README.md

 📘 Cornell Machine Learning Portfolio

 Welcome to my Machine Learning project portfolio, developed during my coursework at Cornell.
-This collection showcases hands-on implementations of essential ML techniques—from supervised learning models to neural networks applied to real-world datasets using industry-standard tools.
+This collection showcases hands-on implementations of essential ML techniques from supervised learning models to neural networks applied to real-world datasets using industry-standard tools.

 🔍 What You'll Find Here
 Explore practical solutions and insights across a range of topics: